How to open and edit the hosts file on Mac computers?

-To prevent this frustrating situation, the DNS servers is database, that responds to websites URL addresses expressed in letters.
-These servers finds the correct IP address assigned to the particular URL address and allows you to access the desired website.
-Also they create a hidden cache file, where this particular information is stored, to increase the loading speed whenever you will try to access the same website.
+A DNS server is a database that responds to websites URL addresses expressed in more meaningful characters.
+These servers finds the correct IP address assigned to the particular URL address and allow you to access the desired website.
+They also create a hidden cache file where this information is stored, thus increasing loading speed when you try to access a website that you have previously visited.

-The hosts file is one of the easiest way to modify or deny DNS server results, also it may be really useful, if you're testing a newly developed web server, that is still in developing state, but you desire to access it through URL address, instead of it's IP address.
-Within hosts file you will be able to associate the particular IP address and Domain name, in other words URL address.
-Your Mac will open the IP address assigned to particular URL address within hosts file, ignoring the DNS server results.
-This is a perfect way to block some unwanted websites as well.
-For example, you're setting the new company computer, and desire to prevent employees from accessing unnecessary websites, such as Facebook, Twitter or any other.
-All you need to do, assign invalid or any preferred address to these website's URL address, for example, assign the invalid IP address 0.0.0.0 and URL www.facebook.com within Mac's host file and computer will attempts to connect the invalid IP addresses whenever the Facebook's URL will be entered.
-You may assign your company's homepage IP address instead of invalid IP as well.
-More detailed information about methods how to prevent Mac from accessing unwanted websites you will find in this article.
+The hosts file is one of the easiest ways to modify or deny DNS server entries.
+It can be useful to test a web server under development, so that you can access it through a URL address, rather than its IP address.
+Within the hosts file, you can associate a particular IP address and Domain name (i.e. URL address).
+The Mac will open the IP address assigned to a particular URL address within the hosts file, ignoring the DNS server results.
+This is also an effective way to block unwanted websites.
+For example, if you are setting-up a new company computer and wish to prevent employees from accessing unnecessary websites (such as Facebook, Twitter, etc.), you simply assign invalid or other preferred addresses to these website URL addresses.
+As a further example, you can assign the invalid IP address 0.0.0.0 and URL www.facebook.com within the Mac host file - the computer will attempt to connect to the invalid IP addresses when the Facebook URL is entered.
+You can also assign your company homepage IP address, rather than an invalid IP.
+More detailed information about how to prevent Mac from accessing unwanted websites can be found in this article.

-If you do not know the accurate IP address of appreciated website, you may use Terminal and the command ping.
-Launch terminal via Spotlight, press keyboard shortcut of Command and Spacebar and type in Terminal.
-Type in the ping command with the URL address and press return, within results you will find the website's IP address, the example of ping command listed below. ping www.pcrisk.com
+If you do not know the full IP address of a specific website, you can use Terminal and the command ping.
+Launch terminal via Spotlight, press the keyboard shortcut of Command and Spacebar, and type in Terminal.
+Type in the ping command with the URL address and press return.
+Within the results, you will find the website IP address.
+The example of the ping command listed below is: ping www.pcrisk.com

 Modify hosts file via Finder

-On modern versions of Mac operating system the hosts file might be accessible and modified in two separate ways.
-First would be via Finder, by moving the into your desktop or any other unprotected are, the second would be to use the Terminal application.
-Let's begin with the hosts file editing via Finder, launch finder and click on Go option in the menu bar at top of your screen, then select Go to Folder and type in the following path, the click Go.
+On modern versions of the Mac operating system, the hosts file might be accessible and modified in two separate ways.
+First, via Finder - by moving the file to your desktop or another unprotected are.
+Second, via the Terminal application.
+We begin with hosts file editing via Finder.
+Launch finder and click the Go option in the menu bar at top of your screen.
+Then select Go to Folder and type the following path and click Go:

-By default the etc folder is protected against any modifications, due to this reason copy the hosts file to unprotected location, for example, desktop.
-There you will be able to modify the copy of hosts file, simply double click on file to open it via TextEdit application, or any other application you're using to open and modify text based files.
+By default, the "etc" folder is protected against modification.
+Therefore, copy the hosts file to an unprotected location, for example, the desktop.
+There you will be able to modify the copy of the hosts file.
+Simply double click on the file to open it via the TextEdit application (or any other application able to open and modify text-based files).

-Inside at the top of the file you will find the commented text, basically it's all text that is written after hash (#) symbol.
-Anything written in the same line, that starts with this symbol is ignored by computer, due to this reason it is used to leave comments and descriptions.
-Below the comment lines you will find the default IP addresses for localhost and broadcasthost.
-There might be any other data, added by various applications, it is recommended to add your appreciated information below the all existing.
-One of the most frequent case to modify your hosts file would be to block some unwanted websites from loading on your computer.
-Once you've finished the editing you need to replace the original hosts file with newly created one, repeat the procedure and go to etc folder.
+At the top of the opened file, you will find comments (denoted by the hash [#] symbol).
+Anything placed on the same line that starts with this symbol is ignored by the system.
+In this way, comments and descriptions can be added to the file.
+Below the comment lines are the default IP addresses for localhost and broadcasthost.
+There might be other data, which is added by various applications.
+Enter your additional information below all existing entries.
+A common reason to modify the hosts file might be to block an unwanted websites from loading on your computer.
+Once you have finished editing, you must replace the original hosts file with this newly created version.
+Therefore, repeat the above procedure and go to the "etc" folder.

-Click on Go option in the menu bar at top of your screen, then select Go to Folder and type in the following path, the click Go. /private/etc/hosts Move the modified file to replace the old one, the operating system will ask you to authenticate in order to make changes within protected folder, click authenticate, then you will be asked to choose the action you desire to perform, click Replace.
-Finally, you have to enter the administrators account password to confirm your action.
-In case, you've blocked websites, that already been visited with this computer, you will need to flush DNS cache, detailed information you will find in this article.
+Click the Go option in the menu bar at the top of the screen, select Go to Folder and type in the following path: /private/etc/hosts Click Go.
+Move the modified file to replace the old one.
+The operating system will ask you to authenticate to make changes within the protected folder.
+Click authenticate.
+You will now be asked to choose the action you wish to perform.
+Click Replace.
+Finally, you must enter the administrators account password to confirm your action.
+If you have blocked websites that already have been visited by this computer, you will need to flush DNS cache - detailed information can be found in this article.

 Modify hosts file using Terminal

-Modifying hosts file via Terminal saves you time spent while moving hosts file in and out of protected etc folder, however you have to work with keyboard instead of navigating using mouse or touchpad/trackpad.
-Using Terminal you will save time spent on moving hosts file, because you will be editing the original hosts file with the permissions of super user, due to this reason it is recommended to create the backup of hosts file if you're going to modify the particular file for the very first time, or not sure what you're going to do.
-First launch Terminal by using Spotlight, press the keyboard shortcut of Command and Spacebar, type in Terminal and press Return.
-Alternatively you may visit Utilities folder under Applications via Finder to launch this built-in command line application.
-Once Terminal launched, type in the following command and press Return.
+Modifying the hosts file via Terminal can save time spent moving the hosts file in and out of the protected "etc" folder.
+In this case, however, you must work with the keyboard, rather than mouse or touchpad/trackpad.
+Using Terminal saves time spent moving the hosts file because you will be editing the original hosts file with super user permissions.
+Therefore, you are advised to create a backup of the hosts file, especially if you do not have experience of these techniques.
+Launch Terminal using Spotlight.
+Press the keyboard shortcut of Command and Spacebar.
+Type in Terminal and press Return.
+Alternatively, visit the Utilities folder under Applications via Finder to launch this built-in command line application.

 - sudo cp /private/etc/hosts ~/Documents/hosts-backup

-To restore hosts file use the following command and press Return to execute.
+To restore the hosts file, use the following command and press Return to execute:

 - sudo cp ~/Documents/hosts-backup /private/etc/hosts

-Further, type in following command to access the hosts file by using Unix text editor called nano, press Return to execute command, you will be asked to enter the administrators password to confirm access to super user permissions.
+Type the following command to access the hosts file by using a Unix text editor called nano.
+Press Return to execute the command.
+You will be asked to enter the administrators password to confirm access to super user permissions.

 - sudo nano /private/etc/hosts

-Bear in mind, that Terminal will not display anything while you're entering the password, simply type in the password and press Return once again.
-The Terminal window will change and in the top of the window you will see the path to hosts file, content of it and the control commands in the bottom of window.
-To navigate while using nano use your keyboards arrow keys, leave all existing information and add your desired data below the existing, if you add in front of existing information, some of your application may not work.
+Bear in mind that Terminal will not display any characters when you are entering the password.
+Simply type the password and press Return.
+The Terminal window will change.
+At the top, you will see the path of the hosts file, content, and control commands at the bottom of window.
+To navigate while using nano, use your keyboard arrow keys.
+Leave all existing information unchanged and type your additional data below (adding your data before the existing information could result in the application failing).

-It is recommended to use new line for each data you desire to add.
-Once you've finished editing the hosts while press the keyboard shortcut of Control and O and then press Return to save changes within the existing file, then press shortcut of Control and X to exit the nano editor.
-In order to changes take an effect you will need to flush the DNS cache, detailed instructions you will find in this article.
+Enter your data, each on a new line.
+Once you have finished editing the hosts file, press the keyboard shortcut of Control and O and then press Return to save changes within the existing file.
+Then press the shortcut of Control and X to exit the nano editor.
+For the changes to take effect, you will need to flush the DNS cache - detailed instructions can be found in this article.

 Video Showing how to modify hosts file on Mac